rouskinlab/seismic-rna/docs/_sources/howto/run/pool.rst.txt

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 You can give any number of Relate report files as inputs for the Pool step.
-You can also give Pool report files, to combine samples that were themselves made by pooling other samples.
+You can also give Pool report files, to pool samples that were themselves made by pooling other samples.
 See :doc:`../inputs` for ways to list multiple files.

 .. note::
     SEISMIC-RNA will not double-count any of your original samples, even if they appear in multiple report files you are pooling.
-    It will just issue a warning if it finds any samples given multiple times.
+    It will just log a warning if it finds any samples given multiple times.

 Relate and Pool reports will be pooled only if they share both

+- the top-level output directory, i.e. ``--out-dir`` (``-o``)
 - the reference
-- the top-level output directory, i.e. ``--out-dir`` (``-o``)

 For each pair of these two attributes, SEISMIC-RNA will produce a pooled sample from all Relate/Pool reports with those attributes.